GrieferPig/PonAImager-WebUI/README.md

     <br>
 <p>

-### WARN: Under heavy development, please do not use in production environments.
+### WARN: Under heavy development, please do not use in production environments

 A web UI for Stable Diffusion similiar to [stable-diffusion-ui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) but with a modern design _and much LESS options because I am a noob and I don't know what does they do.